diotech174/basic_framework/readme.txt

 Install:

 1. Open in terminal the project root folder
-2. Run the command: composer install install
+2. Run the command: composer install
 3. Run the command: php basic install
 4. Run the command: php basic serve
 5. Open the URL: http://localhost:8000